Covid 19 coronavirus: NZ case clusters double, seven more investigated

 All cases had been self-isolating since returning, and no cases required hospital care, he said.

-Meanwhile, eight cases have been confirmed at Christchurch compost company Living Earth, and another eight from a wedding in Bluff at Oyster Cover Restaurant and Bar on March 21.
+Meanwhile, eight cases have been confirmed at Christchurch compost company Living Earth, and another eight from a wedding in Bluff at Oyster Cove Restaurant and Bar on March 21.

 The wedding, understood to be of about 80 guests from out of town, was held when the Government was still permitting gatherings of up to 100 people.